nichiporenko/MyLibrary/README.md

 # MyLibrary
-The simple example of a library using JavaFX, JPA, Hibernate, PostgreSQL.
+The simple example of an electronic library using JavaFX, JPA, Hibernate, PostgreSQL.